 After graduating from Holyoke Community College and UMass Amherst, David spent 3 years touring nationally with the Soul/R&B band Leah Randazzo Group.
-In addition to being a member of the Amherst College Music Department adjunct faculty, David also contributes skills and services to the HCC Jazz Festival, Northampton Jazz Festival, UMass Jazz in July, Vermont Jazz Center Summer Workshop, and Pioneer Valley Performing Arts High School.
+In addition to being the Administrative Director for the UMass Jazz in July Summer Music Programs, David is a member of the Amherst College Music Department faculty, and also contributes his skills and services to the HCC Jazz Festival, Northampton Jazz Festival, Mt.
+Holyoke College Music Department, and Vermont Jazz Center.

-David has performed, or can currently be seen performing with Karyn Allison, Chocolate Peach, Samirah Evans, FlavaEvolution, Chuck Langford, Yusef Lateef, Charles Neville, Arturo O'Farrill, Dave Samuels, Beau Sasser and many other wonderful musicians.
+David has performed, or can currently be seen performing with Karrin Allyson, Chocolate Peach, FlavaEvolution, Evelyn Harris, Chuck Langford, Yusef Lateef, Kevin Mahogany, Charles Neville, Dick Oatts, Arturo O'Farrill, Beau Sasser, Miro Sprague and many other wonderful musicians.

 Assistant Professor of Jazz and Popular Music, Saxophone